 In 1966 DeBaise had a falling-out with the Judo Twins and decided to stop teaching.
 Merriman continued his Judo training was the Lepkofker brothers.

 DeBaise wanted Merriman to continue with his Karate training.
 He took him to a dojo run by the legendary Peter Urban.
-Urban was a pioneer of Goju-ryu Karate in the United States.
+Urban was a pioneer of Goju-Ryu Karate in the United States.
 He had trained with Karate masters, Gogen Yamaguchi, Mas Oyama, and Richard Kim.
 His dojo was located in China Town, with classes 5 nights a week.
-Women, and children under the age of 16 were not allowed to train at the dojo.
+Women and children under the age of 16 were not allowed to train at the dojo.
 He had a three-month waiting list to join his dojo.
-Urban was a strict, but innovative teacher.
+Urban was strict, but an innovative teacher.
 As a favour to DeBaise, Merriman was allowed to train with Urban, starting in 1966.

-During Merriman’s time in New York he had many jobs.
+During Merriman’s time in New York, he had many jobs.
 This was due to the importance he placed on his training.
 If a job impacted his training, he would leave it.